khalid-hussain/shaheen/chap16.md

 thousand while the number of those killed were four times more.

 The victorious army offered its Fajr prayers at the banks of the river Genil.
-On Moosa's insistence, Badr bin Mughira performed the duty of leading the prayers.
+On Musa's insistence, Badr bin Mughira performed the duty of leading the prayers.
 After prayers, this was his brief supplication, "O Giver of reward and punishment!
 Grant us the iman of our ancestors.
 Let our heads not be bowed in front of anyone but You!
 Grant us the guidance to submit to You and grant